 “Tax-time is hard enough for most Americans, but they also face consumer protection challenges,” noted Chi Chi Wu, staff attorney at the National Consumer Law Center.“They need to avoid incompetent and abusive preparers and decide whether to choose financial products of varying costs.
 The fact that Congress has delayed refunds for some of the neediest taxpayers makes the situation all that much worse.

-- Refund delays for millions of vulnerable taxpayers.
-Refunds for EITC and ACTC recipients will be delayed until late February, which may cause problems for millions of financially-strapped taxpayers who expect to receive their refunds several weeks earlier.
+- Refund delays continue for millions of vulnerable taxpayers.
+As happened last year, refunds for recipients of the Earned Income Tax Credit (EITC) and Additional Child Tax Credit (ACTC) will be delayed until late February.
+This may cause cash-flow problems for millions of financially strapped taxpayers who, prior to 2017, received their refunds several weeks earlier.

 - Fraud and errors from unregulated preparers.
 The majority of paid tax preparers are not required to meet any minimum educational, competency, or training standards.
 Consumers are at risk from preparers who make errors or commit fraud.

 - Private debt collectors are dunning financially strapped taxpayers.
 The IRS has begun placing federal tax debts with private collectors.
 Over 40% of the taxpayers who paid the IRS after being dunned by private collectors were financially vulnerable consumers.
 Meanwhile, the IRS private debt collection program cost $20 million to operate in 2017 while only generating $6.7 million in revenue, for a loss of $13.3 million.

 - Taxpayer ID number renewals required.
 Another wave of 1.2 million taxpayers with Individual Taxpayer Identification Numbers (ITINs) will need to get these numbers renewed, also potentially delaying processing of tax refunds.